TathagataChakraborti/survey-visualizer/src/README.md

               stop: 146
 ```

-For each tab in the Taxonomy view, you can provide a link to the spreadsheet (and corresponding active sheet) to read from.
+For each tab in the Taxonomy view, you can provide a link to the spreadsheet to read from.
+Unless otherwise specified, we will use
+the active sheet as the default sheet to read from (as indicated by the optional `default_tab` flag).
-The path to the file can be either marked relative to the directory you are running the compiler from i.e. this/path/compiler/...
+The path to the file can be marked relative to the directory you are running the compiler
-or can be an absolute path.
+from i.e. path/to/compiler/... or it can be an absolute path (as indicated by the `relative` flag).

 The rows and columns (for either the taxonomy area or the paper list) indicate the start and end of where to read from
 in the spreadsheet, as well as rows/columns to ignore if required.
 For example, we are asking here to read the "Taxonomy" hierarchy from rows 1-6 (but ignore rows 5 and 6)
 and columns 69 to 146, and rows 7-184 (excluding 141 and 151) for the list of papers.
-The `key_map` entry indicates where (columns) the paper metadata is documented in the spreadsheet (e.g. the title is in column 3).
+The `key_map` entry indicates where (columns) the paper metadata is documented in the spreadsheet (e.g. the title is in column 4).
+The row and column indices start at 1.

 The `shuffle_list` key, if _True_, will make the paper list appear in randomized order.
 If disabled, the papers on the visualizer
 appear in the order they are given in the source spreadsheet.